elizabeth-poggie/elizabeth-poggie/_content/notes/09-user-interfaces.md

 - Your target audience
 - How your group's solution is unique
 - The solution's impact
-- and how this follows HTML semantics, CSS best practices && utilizes effective JavaScript :)
+- ...and how this follows HTML semantics, CSS best practices && utilizes effective JavaScript :)

 ## Evaluation Phase (5 minutes)

 - The project that solves the problem at hand, follows best practices, and has the highest impact will receive a prize.
 - Runner up will receive a smaller prize :^)

+# Acknowledgements

+The lecture content was inspired by Vikram Singh and Ben Tang, and was further adapted from my own experiences in hackathons.